 Like Sarah, our foster carer Brian shared his thoughts on joining the wider fostering community and the support he has received as a result.
 For many of our foster carers,

 ‘When you start to foster you become part of a wider company and will meet many new friends at support groups and training.
 You might only meet up with these new friends occasionally, but you know they are always there for you as you are for them.’

 We absolutely love hearing about all the wonderful things our foster carers and their foster children achieve.
-If you’d like to share your thoughts on what #FosteringCommunities means to you, you can you can email your submissions into us here.
+If you’d like to share your thoughts on what #FosteringCommunities means to you, you can you can email your submissions here.
 Or you can send them to your supervising social worker to pass on.

 Alternatively, if you’d like to find out more about becoming a foster carer with Compass, and joining our community, get in touch with us here.